wandell/FISE-git/README.md

 The model repository we are starting from is the one for Michael Frank's book.
 He has been a resource.

+## Wordpress to Markdown:  pandoc

+To convert the Wordpress files I used Tools -> Export to create some XML data and then I downloaded pandoc.
+In process of converting the FOV pages.
+There was no need to convert the FISE pages because there were only a few.
+This comment should probably be on the FOV-2024-git README.

+Here is the [Pandoc User's Guide])https://pandoc.org/MANUAL.html)

+Key command for HTML to Markdown is there.
+Getting the HTML out of the XML download is

+For each WordPress page in the XML export, there should typically be just **one `<content:encoded>` tag** containing the full HTML content of that page or post.
+This tag encapsulates all the HTML needed for that specific piece of content, including any headings, paragraphs, images, and embedded media.

+However, there are a few exceptions:
+- **Shortcodes**: WordPress shortcodes may appear in the HTML content if you’ve used custom blocks or plugins (e.g., for galleries, forms).
+These shortcodes will export as plain text within the HTML and may need manual cleanup or processing.
+- **Custom Fields or Embeds**: Sometimes, additional fields or embeds might be stored outside `<content:encoded>` if they come from specific plugins or custom page templates.

+So, while you'll likely have only one HTML block per page or post in `<content:encoded>`, it’s wise to inspect the XML for any additional embedded data or custom tags that might also be relevant to your Quarto setup.

 ## vscode
 I installed the GitHub extension to vscode, but I preferred to use the GitHub Desktop to manage this repository.
 Partly this is because I couldn't figure out how to use my GitHub passkey to connect from vscode.
 Someday, though, I should make this work.

 I have not been able to get text to wrap around figures yet.
 Will look for example from online books.

 ## Quarto